One month. Four weeks. 30 days.

 Bestselling GMAT Prep Book Just Got BETTER

-Edition 2 of 30 Day GMAT Success was a bestseller on Amazon, and we’ve listened to your feedback and professional reviews to make 30 Day GMAT Success even better with this New Edition 3!
+Edition 2 of 30 Day GMAT Success was a bestseller on Amazon and was published by Business Weekly Publications to bookstores in Asia.
+We listened to your feedback and professional reviews to make 30 Day GMAT Success even better with the New Edition – #3!

 - Added Integrated Reasoning section for the latest GMAT tests